CUBRID/cubrid-manual/en/sql/tuning.rst

 The following hints can be specified in UPDATE, DELETE and SELECT statements.

-*   **USE_NL** : Related to a table join, the query optimizer creates a nested loop join execution plan with this hint.
+*   **USE_NL**: Related to a table join, the query optimizer creates a nested loop join execution plan with this hint.

-*   **USE_MERGE** : Related to a table join, the query optimizer creates a sort merge join execution plan with this hint.
+*   **USE_MERGE**: Related to a table join, the query optimizer creates a sort merge join execution plan with this hint.

-*   **ORDERED** : Related to a table join, the query optimizer create a join execution plan with this hint, based on the order of tables specified in the FROM clause.
+*   **ORDERED**: Related to a table join, the query optimizer create a join execution plan with this hint, based on the order of tables specified in the FROM clause.
 The left table in the FROM clause becomes the outer table; the right one becomes the inner table.

-*   **USE_IDX** : Related to an index, the query optimizer creates an index join execution plan corresponding to a specified table with this hint.
+*   **USE_IDX**: Related to an index, the query optimizer creates an index join execution plan corresponding to a specified table with this hint.

-*   **USE_DESC_IDX** : This is a hint for the scan in descending index.
+*   **USE_DESC_IDX**: This is a hint for the scan in descending index.
 For more information, see :ref:`index-descending-scan`.

-*   **NO_DESC_IDX** : This is a hint not to use the descending index.
+*   **NO_DESC_IDX**: This is a hint not to use the descending index.

-*   **NO_COVERING_IDX** : This is a hint not to use the covering index.
+*   **NO_COVERING_IDX**: This is a hint not to use the covering index.
 For details, see :ref:`covering-index`.
+*   **NO_MULTI_RANGE_OPT**: This is a hint not to use the multi-key range optimization.
+For details, see :ref:`multi-key-range-opt`.

-*   **NO_SORT_LIMIT** : This is a hint not to use the SORT-LIMIT optimization.
+*   **NO_SORT_LIMIT**: This is a hint not to use the SORT-LIMIT optimization.
 For more details, see :ref:`sort-limit-optimization`.

 .. _no-hash-aggregate:

-*   **NO_HASH_AGGREGATE** : This is a hint not to use hashing for the sorting tuples in aggregate functions.
+*   **NO_HASH_AGGREGATE**: This is a hint not to use hashing for the sorting tuples in aggregate functions.
 Instead, external sorting is used in aggregate functions.
 By using an in-memory hash table, we can reduce or even eliminate the amount of data that needs to be sorted.
 However, in some scenarios the user may know beforehand that hash aggregation will fail and can use the hint to skip hash aggregation entirely.
 For setting the memory size of hashing aggregate, see :ref:`max_agg_hash_size <max_agg_hash_size>`.

     .. note::

         Hash aggregate evaluation will not work for functions evaluated on distinct values (e.g. AVG(DISTINCT x)) and for the GROUP_CONCAT and MEDIAN functions, since they require an extra sorting step for the tuples of each group.

 .. _recompile:

 *   **RECOMPILE** : Recompiles the query execution plan.
 This hint is used to delete the query execution plan stored in the cache and establish a new query execution plan.

 .. note::

     If <*spec_name*> is specified together with **USE_NL**, **USE_IDX** or **USE_MERGE**, the specified join method applies only to the <*spec_name*>.

     .. code-block:: sql

         SELECT /*+ ORDERED USE_NL(B) USE_NL(C) USE_MERGE(D) */ *